An Historical Relation of the Island Ceylon

-An Historical Relation of the Island Ceylon together With somewhat Concerning Severall Remarkable passages of my life that hath hapned since my Deliverance out of Captivity is a book written by the English trader and sailor Robert Knox in 1681.
+An Historical Relation of the Island Ceylon is a book written by the English trader and sailor Robert Knox in 1681.
 It describes his experiences some years earlier in the Kingdom of Kandy, on the island today known as Sri Lanka.
 It provides one of the most important contemporary accounts of 17th century Sri Lankan life.

 History

 Knox spent 19 years in Sri Lanka after being taken prisoner by the Kingdom of Kandy during the reign of Rajasinha II.
 He survived by knitting caps, selling goods and lending rice and corn.
 He finally escaped with one companion in 1679 and reached Arippu, a Dutch settlement on the north-west coast of the island, from where he was able to return to England in 1680.

 The book was written during the voyage to England.
 It came to the attention of Knox's employers, the directors of the British East India Company, who recommended its publication.
 The historian and biographer John Strype, Knox's cousin, helped him to prepare the book for publication with the encouragement of the natural philosopher and polymath Robert Hooke.
 It was printed by Richard Chiswell, the printer to the Royal Society, under the imprimaturs of the Society and the Company.
 When the book was published in 1681 it was widely read and was translated in Knox's lifetime into German (1689), Dutch (1692) and French (1693) editions.
 It made Knox internationally famous and was a major influence on the works of Daniel Defoe; Robinson Crusoe and the later Captain Singleton both draw on the experiences of Knox.